morpig/morpig/README.md

 ## Hello 👋
 <img src="https://log-collector.30degrees.workers.dev/hello.png"/></a>
 I'm Dito from Jakarta, Indonesia.
-I currently work as a backend(+server) engineer at a foreign company in Indonesia, serving 50k monthly active users.
+I currently work as a backend engineer & backend software developer at a foreign company in Indonesia.

 Most of the days, I manage server infrastructure from networking -> servers -> kubernetes, followed by backend development mostly using nodejs/typescript.